Suicide of Joe Gliniewicz: Manhunt

 A massive manhunt was launched for these three male suspects, involving some 400 law enforcement officers on foot, via vehicles, helicopters, drones, and on horseback.
-Local law enforcement were also assisted by federal agencies including the ATF and FBI.
+Local law enforcement were also assisted by federal agencies including the ATF, FBI, and the US Marshals Service.

 On the evening of September 2, a 30-year-old woman named Kristin Kiefer of Vernon Hills, Illinois contacted police to report that while she was pulled over on the side of the road in Volo, Illinois, two men, one white and one black, approached her from a cornfield and tried to steal her car prompting her to flee from them on foot.
 Nearly 100 state and local law enforcement authorities set up roadblocks and searched the area along with 11 police K-9 and three air units from around 9:30 p.m.
 Wednesday until around 2:30 a.m.
 Thursday.
 The search took officers through the dense Volo Bog State Natural Area after canines mistakenly tracked a deer.
 Kiefer later admitted to fabricating the entire story and she was arrested and charged with two counts of disorderly conduct for falsifying a police report.
 In May 2017, she was convicted, placed on probation, and ordered to pay $20,000 in restitution.

 Reaction

 A large crowd gathered at a vigil on September 2 at the Lakefront Park in Fox Lake.
 His wife and sons spoke to the crowd.
 On September 3, the Chicago Bears displayed a tribute to Gliniewicz during a preseason game.
 Thousands of people, including hundreds of law enforcement officers and officials from around the country, attended the funeral in Antioch on September 7.
 His funeral procession from Antioch High School to Fox Lake and back, was 18 miles in length.
-Thousands of people took to the streets to view the procession and show their support, many of them waving Thin Blue Line and American flags.
-Then-Illinois Governor Bruce Rauner, who attended the funeral, ordered flags to half-staff.
+Thousands of people took to the streets to view the procession and show their support, many of them waving Thin Blue Line and U.S. flags.
+Then-Illinois Governor Bruce Rauner, who attended the funeral, ordered flags to be flown half-staff.
 Many early reactions blamed Gliniewicz's death on a "war on cops" and the Black Lives Matter movement, which had become prevalent the previous year during the Ferguson unrest.

 In the weeks following the incident, Joseph Battaglia, a former Chicago police officer, began calling police agencies and media outlets insisting that Gliniewicz had shot himself intentionally.
 On September 13, Battaglia was charged with disorderly conduct after threatening officials for not declaring Gliniewicz' death a suicide.
 Battaglia was later sentenced to one year of supervision after pleading guilty.